vollfed/arduinoRepostory/README.md

 To run this download libraries in arduino:

-Adafruit MQTT library
+Adafruit MQTT library,
-Adafruit IO Arduino
+Adafruit IO Arduino,
 ArduinoHttpClient

 Dont forget to add esp board in ardino prefences and board manager.